Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Benchmark models and isocurvature spectrum

-Fig.~\ref{fig:isocurvature_v1} shows the resulting conserved superhorizon $\Delta_\mathcal{S}^2(k)$.
-We take $k/(a_iH_{\rm inf})=10$ to correspond to the CMB pivot scale $k_\ast\simeq 0.002\,{\rm Mpc}^{-1}$.
-Power is strongly suppressed on the largest CMB scales because those modes exit while $m_\psi^2\gtrsim H_{\rm inf}^2$.
-As $m_\psi^2/H_{\rm inf}^2$ decreases during the subsequent radial evolution, smaller scales are progressively less suppressed.
-The outcome is a blue-tilted isocurvature spectrum with running over the range of modes that probe the time variation of $m_\psi^2$, approaching a quasi-plateau once the angular mode becomes effectively light.
-Equivalently, the same scale-dependence can be understood kinematically from the conversion $\delta\theta=\delta\psi/f(R)$.
-For $R\gg L$, $f(R)=L\sinh(R/L)$ is exponentially sensitive to $R$, so slow-roll changes in $R$ translate into strong, $k$-dependent suppression for modes exiting while $R$ is evolving.
+Fig.~\ref{fig:isocurvature_v1} shows the resulting conserved superhorizon total DM isocurvtaure spectrum $\Delta_\mathcal{S}^2(k)$ for the three benchmarks cases.
+We take $k/(a_iH_{\rm inf})=10$ to correspond to the CMB pivot scale $k_\ast\simeq 0.001,{\rm Mpc}^{-1}$.
+Power is strongly suppressed on the largest CMB scales because those modes exit while $f(R)$ is exponentially enhanced, so that the observable fluctuation $\delta\theta=\delta\psi/f(R)$ is strongly suppressed at horizon exit \cite{Lee:2024bij}.
+As $R$ slow-rolls during the radial evolution, $f(R(t_k))$ decreases and smaller scales are progressively less suppressed.
+The outcome is a blue-tilted isocurvature spectrum with a scale-dependent running over the range of modes that probe the evolution of $R_0$, approaching a quasi-plateau once the angular mode becomes light.
+Equivalently and rather more accurately, this behavior can be described in terms of the time-dependent effective mass $m_\psi^2(t)$ during radial slow-roll, which governs evolution of $\delta\psi$ while leaving the ratio $\delta\psi/f(R)=\delta\theta$ nearly conserved in the slow-roll regime outside the horizon.
+For comparison, we also show the current observational bounds on the total DM isocurvature spectrum for a running spectrum from \cite{Co:2026klr}, which is based on combined CMB and UV luminosity function datasets.
+In particular, the benchmarks studied here yield an isocurvature-to-adiabatic ratio of order unity near $k\sim 0.5\,{\rm Mpc}^{-1}$, consistent with recent CDM-isocurvature constraints in \cite{Co:2026klr}.
+For more strongly blue-tilted spectra within our framework, an order-unity ratio can be achieved already near $k \sim 0.1\,\mathrm{Mpc}^{-1}$, while remaining consistent with current observational bounds.

-The benchmarks are chosen such that $\Delta_\mathcal{S}^2$ at CMB scales lies safely below current bounds, while smaller scales can be enhanced (with isocurvature-to-adiabatic ratio $\sim\mathcal{O}(1)$ near $k\sim 0.1\,{\rm Mpc}^{-1}$, consistent with current limits \cite{Chung:2017uzc,Planck:2018jri,Buckley:2025zgh}).
-This small-scale enhancement is a characteristic feature of the mechanism, and can be modulated by taking $r_a<1$, varying $(f_a,H_{\rm inf})$ within allowed bands, or modifying the radial trajectory (and thus $m_\psi^2(t)$) through microscopic parameters.